 Workloads, Datasets, and Model Configurations: We run 2 model selection workloads with benchmark DL tasks.
-Table 3 lists the model selection configurations (neural architectures and hyperparameters) for both workloads.
+Table 3 lists the model selection configurations for both workloads.
 The first (TXT) is a text workload with LLMs.
-It uses the popular WikiText-2 [70] dataset.
-WikiText-2, which is drawn from Wikipedia, has previously been used as a benchmark on landmark LLMs such as GPT-2 [89].
+It uses the popular WikiText-2 [39] dataset.
+WikiText-2, which is drawn from Wikipedia, has previously been used as a benchmark on landmark LLMs such as GPT-2 [52].
 TXT uses two GPT models: GPT-2 (1.5B parameters), introduced in 2019, and GPT-J (6B parameters), introduced in 2021.
 Both are still considered state-of-the-art for application-specific finetuning purposes.
 The second (IMG) is image classification comparing a large ResNet (200M parameters) and a large-scale Vision Transformer (1.8B parameters).
-It uses the computer vision benchmark dataset ImageNet [28] (14M images and 1000 classes).
-IMG's mix of model classes should help motivate the use of different parallelisms.
+It uses the computer vision benchmark dataset ImageNet [12] (14M images and 1000 classes).